 Do Fishing Kayaks Flip Over Easily?
 The 3 Common Causes!

-Being on a large body of water in a fishing kayak may seem daunting at times.
+Being on a large body of water in a fishing kayak may sometimes seem daunting.
 It certainly was when I first began fishing from a kayak!
-One of the more common questions people have is how easy would it be for a kayak to flip over!
+One of the more common questions people have is how easy it would be for a kayak to flip over!

 With normal use and standard practices, kayaks are not prone to easily capsizing.
 Variables such as current, wind, surf, and weight distribution within the kayak are contributing factors.
 Modern kayaks are better designed, built with lighter materials, and with wider hulls to lessen overturning.